apache/gravitino/docs/how-to-use-gvfs.md

     ```

    If you want to include the Gravitino Virtual File System runtime jar in your Spark installation, add it to the `${SPARK_HOME}/jars/` folder.
-   For S3, GCS, Azure Blob Storage, and OSS, please refer to the [cloud storage fileset with spark](./cloud-storage-fileset-example.md#using-spark-to-access-the-fileset)

 2. Configure the Hadoop configuration when submitting the job.